Immunity & Inflammation - Kenneth Rainin Foundation

 Kate Fitzgerald, PhD

-Professor, University of Massachusetts, Current Grantee
+Professor, University of Massachusetts, Former Grantee

 The Fitzgerald lab investigates the molecular mechanism controlling the innate immune response during infection and inflammation.
 They focus on therapeutic targeting of Inflammasomes and nucleic acid sensing pathways to treat inflammatory diseases.